agentrickard/domain/README.txt

 'all affiliates'.
 Users who need this ability should be given the 'set domain access' permission instead.

-§This feature was added in response to http://drupal.org/node/188275.
+This feature was added in response to http://drupal.org/node/188275.

 ----
 3.2 Normal Usage